alvilgau/CloudyMcCloudface/doc/doc.md

 - *tweetstream service*: The Tweetstream service subscribes to the twitter api and receives tweets in real time.
 These tweets are then published to the tweet analyzer.

-- *tweet-analyzer service*: The tweet-analyzer is a AWS LAMBDA function which computes the following parameters for a bunch of tweets based on the tweet text/sentiment:
+- *tweet-analyzer service*: The tweet-analyzer is a AWS LAMBDA function which computes statistical parameters for a bunch of tweets based on the sentiment of the tweets' text.
-    - mean
-    - variance
-    - standard deviation
-    - 0.25 quantile
-    - 0.50 quantile (i.e. median)
-    - 0.75 quantile

 - *log service*: